open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q65/60-61-inference-for-a-single-proportion-q65.md

 myst:
   substitutions:
     params_vars_title: Gender equality
-    params_vars_sample_size: 1261
+    params_vars_sample_size: 1791
-    params_vars_proportion: 41.0
+    params_vars_proportion: 26.0
-    params_vars_margin_of_error: 2.71
+    params_vars_margin_of_error: 2.03
-    params_vars_lower_bound: 38.29
+    params_vars_lower_bound: 23.97
-    params_vars_upper_bound: 43.71
+    params_vars_upper_bound: 28.03
-    params_vars_margin_of_error_part4: 1.357
+    params_vars_margin_of_error_part4: 1.016
-    params_vars_selected_option1: If we considered many random samples of 1261 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
+    params_vars_selected_option1: If the sample size were increased from 1559 Americans to 5000 Americans while keeping the confidence level and margin of error unchanged, the width of the confidence intervals would decrease.
+This would lead to a higher percentage of intervals that include the true population proportion in comparison to the initial scenario with 1559 Americans.
-    params_vars_selected_option2: The margin of error is independent of the variability in the responses from the sample population; it only depends on the sample size and confidence level.
+    params_vars_selected_option2: Doubling the sample size will halve the margin of error, regardless of the initial sample size and confidence level.
     params_part1_ans1_value: 'True'
     params_part1_ans2_value: 'False'
     params_part2_ans1_value: 'False'